movementlabsxyz/MIP/MD/md-37/README.md

 **Recommendations**: Clearly define staking requirements, lock-in periods, and penalties for early exit to maintain validator accountability.

-### D4: Identify slashing conditions
+### D4: Identify slashing conditions where necessary

 **User Journey**: Slashing conditions are clearly defined and enforced, with penalties for malicious behavior.
+Only utilize slashing if it is necessary.

 **Justification**: Clearly defined slashing conditions deter malicious actors and protect the network from potential attacks.
+Overuse of slashing can discourage participation.

 ## Changelog